YueWang19/Adaptive-recommendation-chatbot-with-RAG-and-vector-database/README.md

 ![alt text](image-1.png)

+Spring from Vivaldi's "Four Seasons" is good for the wedding reception Meditation from Thais is too quiet for a first dance track

+So I adjust the temperature to 0.2 to give more creative space

 ## Conclusion

 This adaptive recommendation chatbot enhances the traditional capabilities of LLMs by integrating retrieval-based methods with a vector database, providing users with accurate and contextually relevant answers.
 The use of Streamlit for the frontend ensures a user-friendly interface for interacting with the chatbot.